ory/hydra/README.md

 ## What is Hydra?

-1. Hydra is an OAuth2 and OpenID Connect provider with a few extras.
-The distributed in-memory design allows for heavy duty throughput.
+1. Hydra is an OAuth2 and OpenID Connect provider built for availability.
+The distributed in-memory architecture allows for heavy duty workloads.
-2. Hydra works with every Identity Provider, even with that deprecated php-3.0 authentication service your intern wrote.
+2. Hydra works with every Identity Provider.
+The deprecated php-3.0 authentication service your intern wrote?
+It works with that too, don't worry.
-3. Hydra does not use any templates, it is up to you what your frontend should look like.
+3. Hydra does not use any templates, it is up to you what your front end should look like.
+4. Hydra comes with two factor authentication, key management, social log on, policy management and access control.

 ## Motivation